Orion 2

 Unification will give you a substancial bonus for production which you will need in the colonization phase.
 It also gives you a small push from the beginning as you don't need so many farmers.

 A lot of games without creative were very frustrating.
-My ships constantly failed to hit with beam weapons, had just not enough range to reach interesting planets and I had to waste a lot of research points to get tech that I really needed right now (e.g. barrier shields or scanner technology).
+My ships constantly failed to hit with beam weapons, had just not enough range to reach interesting planets and I had to waste a lot of research points to get tech that I really needed right now (e.g. radiation shields or scanner technology).
 Also I really had problems making alien races happy.
 So save yourself some grief and be Creative.

 Basic skills